radiant-rstats/radiant/README.md

 The source code for the radiant application is available on GitHub at <https://github.com/radiant-rstats>. `radiant.data`, offers tools to load, save, view, visualize, summarize, combine, and transform data. `radiant.design` builds on `radiant.data` and adds tools for experimental design, sampling, and sample size calculation. `radiant.basics` covers the basics of statistical analysis (e.g., comparing means and proportions, cross-tabs, correlation, etc.) and includes a probability calculator. `radiant.model` covers model estimation (e.g., logistic regression and neural networks), model evaluation (e.g., gains chart, profit curve, confusion matrix, etc.), and decision tools (e.g., decision analysis and simulation).
 Finally, `radiant.multivariate` includes tools to generate brand maps and conduct cluster, factor, and conjoint analysis.

-These tools are used in the _Business Analytics_, _Quantitative Analysis_, _Research for Marketing Decisions_, _Consumer Behavior_, _Experiments in Firms_, _Pricing_, and _Customer Analytics_ classes at the Rady School of Management (UCSD).
+These tools are used in the _Business Analytics_, _Quantitative Analysis_, _Research for Marketing Decisions_, _Applied Market Research_, _Consumer Behavior_, _Experiments in Firms_, _Pricing_, _Pricing Analytics_, and _Customer Analytics_ classes at the Rady School of Management (UCSD).

 ## Credits

 Radiant would not be possible without [R](https://cran.r-project.org/) and [Shiny](https://shiny.rstudio.com/).
 I would like to thank [Joe Cheng](https://github.com/jcheng5), [Winston Chang](https://github.com/wch), and [Yihui Xie](https://github.com/yihui) for answering questions, providing suggestions, and creating amazing tools for the R community.
-Other key components used in Radiant are ggplot2, dplyr, tidyr, magrittr, broom, shinyAce, rmarkdown, and DT.
+Other key components used in Radiant are ggplot2, dplyr, tidyr, magrittr, broom, shinyAce, shinyFiles, rmarkdown, and DT.
 For an overview of other packages that Radiant relies on please see the <a href="https://radiant-rstats.github.io/docs/about.html" target="_blank">about</a> page.

 ## License